BhanTej/TaskTide/README.md

 # TaskTide
 A website used to plan tasks for present and future projects.
+EDITED